 |CVSS SCORE||8.8, (AV:A/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H)|

-This vulnerability allows network-adjacent attackers to execute arbitrary code on affected installations of D-Link DAP-2622 routers.
+This vulnerability allows network-adjacent attackers to execute arbitrary code on affected installations of D-Link DAP-1325 routers.
 Authentication is not required to exploit this vulnerability.

-The specific flaw exists within the DDP service.
-The issue results from the lack of proper validation of the length of user-supplied data prior to copying it to a fixed-length stack-based buffer.
+The specific flaw exists within the handling of a request parameter provided to the HNAP1 SOAP endpoint.
+The issue results from the lack of proper validation of a user-supplied string before using it to execute a system call.
 An attacker can leverage this vulnerability to execute code in the context of root.

-08/31/23 – ZDI informed the vendor that the case was not included in the update.
+08/31/23 – ZDI informed the vendor that these cases were not included in the update.

 09/29/23 – The ZDI informed the vendor that the case will be published as a zero-day advisory on 10/04/23.

 -- Mitigation: Given the nature of the vulnerability, the only salient mitigation strategy is to restrict interaction with the application.

 |CREDIT||Dmitry "InfoSecDJ" Janushkevich of Trend Micro Zero Day Initiative